 ● Cardiac arrhythmia

 ● Coronary vasospasm

-The procedure may also be performed on patients with a high risk of developing cardiac complications from other types of surgery.
+The technique may likewise be executed on patients who have a high risk of developing cardiac difficulties from different kinds of operation.

 ● Acute renal failure